 - To start your appeal, you, your doctor or other prescriber, or your representative must contact us. - If you are asking for a standard appeal, you can make your appeal by sending a request in writing.
 You may also ask for an appeal by calling us at 1-833-434-2347, 7 days a week from 8 a.m. to 8 p.m.
-(October 1 - March 31), Monday through Friday from 8 a.m. to 5 p.m.
-(April 1 - September 30).
-Message service available on weekends and holidays from April 1 -September 30.
+(October 1 March 31), Monday through Friday from 8 a.m. to 8 p.m.
+(April 1 September 30).
+Message service available on weekends and holidays from April 1 September 30.
 (TTY 711, 24 hours a day, 7 days a week). - If you want a fast appeal, you may make your appeal in writing, or you may call us. - Make your appeal request within 60 calendar days from the date on the notice we sent to tell you our decision.
-If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
-For example, good reasons for missing the deadline would be if you have a serious illness that kept you from contacting us or if we gave you incorrect or incomplete information about the deadline for requesting an appeal.
+If you miss this deadline and have a good reason for missing it, we may give you more time to

-At a glance: How to make a Level 1 Appeal You, your doctor or prescriber, or your representative may put your request in writing and mail or fax it to us.
+At a glance: How to make a Level 1 Appeal

+You, your doctor or prescriber, or your representative may put your request in writing and mail or fax it to us.
 You may also ask for an appeal by calling us.